bengourley/js-style-guide/Readme.md

             }
 ```

-It is better to have consistent levels of indenation, which means you don’t have
+It is better to have consistent levels of indentation, which means you don’t have
 to maintain all those indents if you rename the variable.
 Break a line and
 indent before the start symbol: